Skip to content

 class StudentSerializer(NestedModelSerializer):

-# Define study_partners as self referencing nested field
+# Define study_partners as a self-referencing nested field

 study_partners = NestedField(